How it came to be……

 “Yes, Lord, I will be still, for you are God… Here I bow my head low, and envision Jesus placing His hands in blessing upon my head.

-My journal can be accessed here at the top by hovering over Journey Through The Stillness to show a drop down menu.
+The entire 1st year of my journal can be accessed here at the top by hovering over Journey Through The Stillness to show a drop down menu.
 You will then see a list of pages organized by month and year, beginning at the start of my journey in January, 2010.